SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 University Club: 800 Powell Street, 4 stars

-Find ratings, reviews, and low prices on Booking.com: San Francisco's Chinatown Hotels
+Find ratings, reviews, and great prices: San Francisco's Chinatown Hotels

-Is San Francisco's Chinatown safe?
+Is San Francisco Chinatown safe?
 This is another question that I get quite often.

-This district is crowded and more compact than most of the SF districts.
-Even though it feels like there are people all around you when you are here, overall, it's a perfectly safe district.
+This district is more compact and crowded than most of the other SF districts.
+Even though it feels like there are people all around you, it's perfectly safe.

-However, as in other crowded areas, you will want to keep an eye on your belongings, including your purse or wallet.
-I have yet to hear of very many issues here, but purse or wallet theft is common in busier areas.
-Feel free to explore this area as much as you want.
+However, as in other crowded areas, you will want to keep an eye on your belongings.
+I have yet to hear of very many issues here, but purse and wallet theft is common in busier areas.

-Walk down its less visited alleys, visit its wonderful parks, and know that there is little chance for something to happen to you while you are here.
+Enjoy its wonderful parks, walk down its less visited alleys, and know that there is little chance of something happening to you while you are here.

-The small, thin streets in San Francisco's Chinatown make street parking a hassle.
+The small, narrow streets of Chinatown in San Francisco make street parking a hassle.
 There are meters for street parking, but it can be difficult to find a spot and navigate with its busy streets and sidewalks.

-555 Jackson Street: This is a great lot for those visiting both Chinatown and North Beach.
-It sits right between these two districts.
+555 Jackson Street: This is a great indoor garage for those visiting either Chinatown or North Beach, as it sits right between these two districts.
 It has many spaces and is best suited for small and medium-sized cars.
-Rates start at around $2.50 for 20 minutes ($7.50 for an hour), with a $28 daily maximum.
+Rates start at around $2.50 for 20 minutes, $7.50 for an hour, with a $28 daily maximum.

 433 Kearny Street: This large above-ground parking garage is in St. Mary's Square.
-It will give you easy access to this district as well as the Financial and downtown districts.
-It has more than 400 spots with rates running from $1 to $5 an hour depending on when you park.
+It will give you easy access to SF Chinatown as well as the Financial and downtown districts.
+It has more than 400 spots with rates running from $3 to $7 an hour, depending on what time you enter.
 It's open 24 hours a day, and the daily max is around $45.

 444 Stockton Street: Right outside the Dragon's Gate is one of the largest parking structures in San Francisco.
-The Sutter Stockton Garage has more than 1,800 spaces and is great for cars of all sizes.
-Rates are $1 to $5 an hour depending on when you enter, and might be more on event days.
+The Sutter-Stockton Garage has more than 1,800 spaces and is great for cars of all sizes.
+Rates are $4 to $5 an hour, depending on when you enter, and might be more on event days.
 The daily maximum is $44.

 >> Find additional parking around SF